 As a practicing Buddhist, it is horrifying to witness the legions of Buddhists in Myanmar targeting the predominantly Muslim Rohingya people for persecution.
 As the unspeakable events have intensified in recent months, several writers have rightly decried the atrocities, but have also shone a bright light on the fact the persecution is unleashed by Buddhists, calling into question its status as the putative “religion of peace.”
-On this point, several others have posited the situation in Myanmar, and in other predominantly Buddhist countries, as proof that Buddhism’s role as the unifying identity in these collective acts of zealotry, makes it no less a demagogic sham than Christianity, Islam, or Judaism.
+On this point, several atheist skeptics have posited the situation in Myanmar, and in other predominantly Buddhist countries, as proof that Buddhism’s role as the unifying identity in these collective acts of zealotry, makes it no less a demagogic sham than Christianity, Islam, or Judaism.

 It is hard to swallow, but well-taken.
-In public interviews with Western media, the Buddhist, Nobel Laureate Myanmar leader Aung San Suu Kyi has taken a page from Donald Trump’s handbook of moral duplicity to frame unspeakable events committed by her fellow Buddhist brethren.
+In public interviews with Western media, the Buddhist, Nobel Laureate Myanmar leader Aung San Suu Kyi has taken a page from Donald Trump’s handbook of moral duplicity to frame unspeakable events committed by her Buddhist brethren.
 When cornered by media about why she has not, in her role as State Counsellor, condemned the violence, she has said “there’s violence on all sides, believe me.”
 Her tepid, equivocal words, in light of the persecution committed by swaths of Buddhist nationalists, is a disgrace on several levels – ethically, politically, morally, and spiritually.

 The very existence of Buddhist nationalist groups such as MaBaTha in Myanmar or Bodu Bala Sena in Sri Lanka is peculiar to any right-thinking, practicing Buddhist.
 It is obvious the good intentions that may have brought these organizations into existence have fallen into the wrong hands.
 Insofar as they lend an air of legitimacy to ideas that systematize fear, hatred, and violence toward those of other creeds, they are organizations of ill-repute.
 In Sri Lanka, this strain of nationalism has led to the mistreatment of Hindu Tamils and Muslims for decades, while in Myanmar it has lead to sectarian violence and systemic persecution of Muslims of all ethnic persuasions, especially the Rohingya in the northern Rakhine State.